MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-dw.md

 ms.date: 09/24/2018
 ---

-# Quickstart: Use Azure Data Studio to connect and query data in Azure Synapse Analytics
+# Quickstart: Use Azure Data Studio to connect and query data using dedicated SQL pool in Azure Synapse Analytics

-This quickstart demonstrates how to use Azure Data Studio to connect to Azure Synapse Analytics, and then use Transact-SQL statements to create, insert, and select data.
+This quickstart demonstrates how to use Azure Data Studio to connect to using dedicated SQL pool in Azure Synapse Analytics, and then use Transact-SQL statements to create, insert, and select data.

 ## Prerequisites
-To complete this quickstart, you need Azure Data Studio, and an Azure Synapse Analytics.
+To complete this quickstart, you need Azure Data Studio, and a dedicated SQL pool in Azure Synapse Analytics.

 - [Install Azure Data Studio](./download-azure-data-studio.md?view=sql-server-ver15).

-If you don't already have a SQL data warehouse, see [Create a SQL Data Warehouse](/azure/sql-data-warehouse/sql-data-warehouse-get-started-provision).
+If you don't already have a dedicated SQL pool, see [Create a SQL Data Warehouse](/azure/sql-data-warehouse/sql-data-warehouse-get-started-provision).

 Remember the server name, and login credentials!

-## Connect to your data warehouse
+## Connect to your dedicated SQL pool

 Use Azure Data Studio to establish a connection to your Azure Synapse Analytics server.